E.ON, Batista may jointly produce gas in Brazil

-FRANKFURT (Reuters) - E.ON (EONGn.DE), Germany’s top utility, may join forces with Eike Batista to produce gas in northern Brazil after companies owned by the Brazilian billionaire found significant amounts of gas in the region, a German newspaper said.
+FRANKFURT, April 23 (Reuters) - E.ON, Germany’s top utility, may join forces with Eike Batista to produce gas in northern Brazil after companies owned by the Brazilian billionaire found significant amounts of gas in the region, a German newspaper said.

 “We will look at Eike Batista’s invitation to see whether we can work together on this field as well as an additional activity,” Financial Times Deutschland quoted E.ON Chief Executive Johannes Teyssen as saying in its Monday edition.